backslash-zero/CDJ-400_mp3organizer/readme.md

 Main limitations being:
 - UI, only able to display file names and folders, by alphabetical order, on a tiny led screen.
-- BPM is a crucial datapoint for selecting track in a DJ set and is not being displayed
+- BPM is a crucial datapoint for selecting tracks in a DJ set and is not being displayed.
-- Only supported file format is .mp3
+- Only supported file format is mp3.

 ![CDj-400](https://www.pioneerdj.com/-/media/pioneerdj/images/products/player/cdj-400/cdj-400-main.png?h=240&w=320&hash=629C95F1CF6F54AB9D0EBA5717579B6E.png)